Mirela Pașca: Retirement

 Mirela's last competition was the 1992 DTB cup.
 After that she graduated in physical education from the Bucharest Ecological University.
 During her studies she was a member of the aerobic gymnastics team of the university coached by Gineta Stoenescu.
 In 1996 she won the silver medal for individual women and for mixed pairs (together with her future husband Octavian Romas) at the first Romanian National Aerobic Gymnastics Championships.

-In 1997 she left for Spain to become the new gymnastics coach of the Real Grupo de Cultura Covadonga club, based in Gijon.
+In 1997 she left for Spain to become the new gymnastics coach of the Real Grupo de Cultura Covadonga club, based in Gijón.

 Mirela returned to Romania to open in 2006 her own fitness and aerobic club.